 Now that you’ve got your leads, you’re excited (rightfully so) and may want to jump the gun by sending these leads straight to sales.
 DON’T. Stop and consider where each lead is in the buyer’s journey.

-Determining an MQL from an SQL is an important relationship between sales and marketing.
+Determining an MQL from SQL is an important relationship between sales and marketing.
 This initial step of differentiating one from the other is the ultimate foundation for the lead hand-off.

 MQL refers to a lead that is more likely to become a customer compared to other leads based on lead intelligence and is usually conveyed by closed-loop reporting.
-This is tracked from looking at specific behaviors or level of engagement, such as website visits and content offer downloads.
+This is tracked by looking at specific behaviors or levels of engagement, such as website visits and content offer downloads.
 Ideally, only certain forms should trigger a lead to the MQL stage, such as direct business offers and other sales-ready CTAs.